bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-04.md

 draft: false
 ---

+## Learning Goals

+After this lab you should be able to agree with each of the following statements.

+I can use the Socket API for TCP connections:
+* I can create a server that listens for and accepts connections
+* I can create a client that makes a connection request to the server
+* I can send text from a client to a server via streams
+* I can send text from a server to a client via streams
+* I can use multithreading for the server to handle multiple connection requests

 ## Pre-Lab
 Write down the code for the following questions and be able to explain what is happening.